jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 ## Callbacks and Functions

+Unlike many other programming languages, JavaScript enables you to freely pass functions around to be executed at a later time.
-A callback is a function that is passed as an argument to another function and is executed after its parent function has completed.
-Callbacks are special because they patiently wait to execute until their parent finishes -- and meanwhile the browser can be executing other functions or doing all sorts of other work.
+A *callback* is a function that is passed as an argument to another function and is executed after its parent function has completed.
+Callbacks are special because they patiently wait to execute until their parent finishes.
+Meanwhile, the browser can be executing other functions or doing all sorts of other work.

-Another important thing to know is how to properly pass the callback.
+To use callbacks, it is important to know how to pass them into their parent function.

 ### Callback *without* Arguments

-If a callback has no arguments, you can pass it like this:
+If a callback has no arguments, you can pass it in like this:

 ```
 $.get( "myhtmlpage.html", myCallBack );
 ```

-When `$.get` finishes getting the page `myhtmlpage.html`, it executes the `myCallBack` function.
+When [$.get](http://api.jquery.com/jQuery.get/) finishes getting the page `myhtmlpage.html`, it executes the `myCallBack` function.
 **Note** that the second parameter here is simply the function name (but *not* as a string and without parentheses).
-Unlike many other programming languages, JavaScript enables you to freely pass functions around to be executed at a later time.

 ### Callback *with* Arguments

-Executing callbacks with arguments can be tricky.
-The following examples illustrate how to think about callbacks with arguments:
+As discussed in this section, executing callbacks with arguments can be tricky.

 #### Wrong
 This code example will ***not*** work: